 To get a fresh protocol, select Acquire > New Protocol, which generates and opens a new protocol.
-We will examine each relevant tab of the protocol to ensure that the protocol is set up correctly.
+This examines each relevant tab of the protocol to ensure that the protocol is set up correctly.

 Mode and Rate

 To set the Mode/Rate part of the example protocol: